Trump to phase out Dreamers program

 DHS officials portrayed the decision as the lesser of two evils, saying that the program’s legality was so tenuous that a judge could have ended the program instantly, throwing hundreds of thousands of Dreamers into immediate chaos.
 Instead, the administration said the six-month phaseout gives Dreamers a grace period, and gives Congress a chance to pass a more permanent solution.

-House Speaker Paul Ryan, Wisconsin Republican, said he was hopeful Congress will be able to come to a consensus on a permanent legislative solution “that includes ensuring that those who have done nothing wrong can still contribute as a valued part of this great country.”
+House Speaker Paul D. Ryan, Wisconsin Republican, said he was hopeful Congress will be able to come to a consensus on a permanent legislative solution “that includes ensuring that those who have done nothing wrong can still contribute as a valued part of this great country.”

-The Trump administration faced a deadline set by the attorneys general of Texas and other states, who had threatened to file a legal challenge to DACA unless President Trump agreed to phase it out.
+The Trump administration faced a deadline set by the attorneys general of Texas and a coalition of other states, who had threatened to file a legal challenge to DACA unless President Trump agreed to phase it out.

+Texas Attorney General Ken Paxton applauded the move by the Trump administration.

+“Had former President Obama’s unilateral order on DACA been left intact, it would have set a dangerous precedent by giving the executive branch sweeping authority to bypass Congress and change immigration laws,” Mr. Paxton said.

-President Obama announced DACA in 2012, after years of saying he didn’t have such powers, as a way to grant tentative legal status to young adult illegal immigrants brought to the U.S. as children.
+President Barack Obama announced DACA in 2012, after years of saying he didn’t have such powers, as a way to grant tentative legal status to young adult illegal immigrants brought to the U.S. as children.

 DACA grants a two-year stay of deportation, and offers a work permit, which in turn entitles illegal immigrants to a Social Security number, a driver’s license and tax benefits.
 In some states it also earns in-state tuition and even financial aid at public colleges.
 The permits can be renewed, and tens of thousands of illegal immigrants are on their third go-around.